ruadapt/CaQR/README.md

-The code is for the paper: "CaQR: A Compiler-Assisted Approach for Qubit Reuse through Dynamic Circuit".
+The code is for the paper: ```CaQR: A Compiler-Assisted Approach for Qubit Reuse through Dynamic Circuit```.
 It is for resizing logical circuits.

 # Running the Benchmark